 Requirements of Sale Deed:

 Sale deed is one of the most valuable legal documents in a purchase or sale of a property.
 A sale deed is drafted by legal draftsman on a non-judicial stamp paper of the requisite value as prescribed by stamp act of the particular state concerned.
-Today, in many States including Andhra Pradesh, the stamp papers are available up to the value of Rs.100/- only.
+Today, in many States including Andhra Pradesh and Telangana, the stamp papers are available up to the value of Rs.100/- only.
 The parties shall use 5-6 Non-Judicial stamp papers and remaining amount shall be paid through challan system (AP) and through stamping and other mechanism provided by the State Government (in others States).
 A draftsman must include certain clauses while preparing the construction of the sale deed which are as follows:

 - Name of the deed: It is the parties who have to decide that which deed has to be prepared e.g. DEED OF SALE or DEED OF MORTGAGE or DEED OF LEASE etc. and based on which there will be transfer of ownership of immovable property.
 Since this Sale deed, parties may use DEED OF SALE (OR) SALE DEED.